Environments & variables

 - Folder — values set on an ancestor folder’s

 settings.yaml, inherited by everything beneath it.
-A nearer folder overrides a farther one. - Environment — values from the active environment.
+A nearer folder overrides a farther one.
+The editor shows inherited values in a read-only panel, with the folder each one comes from. - Environment — values from the active environment.

 - Request — values defined on the request itself.